 The ABS, from which the statistics are derived, covers approximately two thirds of the economy.

-The main sectors not covered are parts of agriculture, financial and the public sector.
+The main sectors not covered are the financial sector & parts of agriculture and the public sector.
 These statistics are therefore best suited to the analysis of individual industries rather than the economy as a whole.

 For more information on sectors covered, please look under Coverage in the Methodology section of the website.

 Scottish Annual Business Statistics is a National Statistics publication.
 It has been produced to the high professional standards set out in the Code of Practice for Official Statistics and the Pre-release Access to Official Statistics (Scotland) Order 2008.
 These statistics undergo regular quality assurance reviews to ensure that they meet customer needs.